 Finally, consider holding a group meeting of relevant stakeholders to outline the processes and confirm previous findings with process participants.

 The goal is to meet several times to document the process together.
-These meetings may be best scheduled after you conclude other research (e.g., interviews and observation) because you can outline everything you’ve learned and then collaborate with participants to identify any gaps and confirm your findings.
+Schedule these meetings after you conclude other research (e.g., interviews and observation) so you can outline everything you’ve learned and then collaborate with participants to identify any gaps and confirm your findings.

 Once you’ve collected the process information, you’ll need to document it clearly in a process map.